You can find me on Instagram!

 Wood effect vinyl

-I've used this vinyl as my display backing for 7 years and it still looks like new!
-Let me know if you'd like to see pictures of it up in my room
+I've used this vinyl as display backing for 7 years and it still looks like new!
+Check out my Instagram to see pictures of it in my classroom

 Follow me on Instagram